 Catching everyone’s attention plays as the whole point of this.
 Blank spaces on the fencing typically make a person curious about what sits on the other side?

 With a piece of attractive material on display however, you squash their curiosity about what they can find on the other side of the fence and direct it to another cause.

 Of course, this only enumerates just few of the things to keep in mind when creating your privacy fence.
 Numerous techniques exist out there.
 You can enjoy your privacy and keep your home aesthetically pleasing at the same time

 Feeling a little exposed with your backyard design?
 Well, adding outdoor privacy to your backyard works as easy as building some simple patio privacy screening.
 Short, tall, short.

-This outdoor privacy screen project shows a versatile decorative screen design you can build in various heights to achieve a clean, stylish, and visually appealing look.
+An outdoor privacy screen project allows for a versatile decorative screen design you can build in various heights to achieve a clean, stylish, and visually appealing look.
 Get started by laying out all your supplies.
 Most home improvement centers like Lowe’s will cut the lumber to size for you.

 You can download the supply list along with the step-by-step instructions for this project here.

 Briefly, this screen gets built from the inside out.
 Start with the interior frame then, it gets attached to the outer post with screws.
 The posts only measure two 2-by-6s with a 2-by-4 sandwiched in between.

 Stop for a moment and make sure everything gets squared up.
 Before you attach the inner frame to your post, you will want to use a framing square like this and make sure you got everything all lined up.

 When you screw into the end of narrow pieces, drill a pilot hole to prevent splitting.
 Afterward, you can finish putting in the rest of the horizontal rails.